feets.datasets package

 feets.datasets.synthetic.create_normal(mu=0.0, sigma=1.0, mu_err=0.0, sigma_err=1.0, seed=None, **kwargs)[source]

-Generate a data with magnitudes that follows a Gaussian
+Generate a light curve dataset that follows a Gaussian distribution.

 Parameters: